oopanuga/oopanuga.github.io/_posts/2015-6-28-FS-the-keyword-of-shame.md

 Jokes aside, I really like the fact that F# is immutable by default, if you want to be mutable, then you have to treat it differently:

 > Erlang, no mutability at all.

 > FSharp encourages immutability, you have to work extra to do it mutable.

 > CSharp encourages mutability and you have to do something really special to be immutable.

 Totally different approaches.
 Even if you are a C# programmer, learning some functional languages will change the way you program in C#, you will encourage immutability, you will favour composition over assignments.
-With so many different functional languages out there, with different approaches for different paradigms, you can choose to learn a pure functional language, like Haskell.
+With so many different functional languages out there, with different approaches for different paradigms:

+- You can choose to learn a pure functional language, like Haskell.
 You will have a totally different experience, it will totally be a mind blowing.

-In contrast, you can choose to go for a Hybrid approach where you can still use your same OOP paradigms while starting to play with functional programming.
+- In contrast, you can choose to go for a Hybrid approach where you can still use your same OOP paradigms while starting to play with functional programming.

+Either option will take you out of your confort zone and empower your programming weapons.